makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 Suppose you are running a streaming site that offers a 14-day free trial to new users.
 This might be a nice way to let people try your service before they buy, but a malicious user can repeatedly register with different email addresses to take advantage of your trial offer.

 Unfortunately, PHP is exclusively a server-side programming language, so you can’t implement browser fingerprinting in PHP alone.
-But, by implementing FingerprintJS on your frontend, you can easily add fingerprinting to prevent the same user from registering in your application with multiple email addresses.
+But, by implementing Fingerprint on your frontend, you can easily add fingerprinting to prevent the same user from registering in your application with multiple email addresses.

-In this tutorial, I’ll show you how to use [FingerprintJS](/) to generate browser fingerprints for your PHP application.
+In this tutorial, I’ll show you how to use [Fingerprint](/) to generate browser fingerprints for your PHP application.
 I’ll contrast fingerprinting with several traditional PHP-only ways to track users (session tracking, HTTP cookies, and IP address tracking) so you understand why fingerprinting is a more reliable solution in most use cases.

 ### Project Setup